-Stephen Salem is the president of the Cal Ripken Sr. Foundation.
+Stephan Salem is the president of the Cal Ripken Sr. Foundation.
 Prior to joining the foundation, he served as vice president of government relations for the Boys & Girls Club of America.
 Additionally, Mr. Salem serves on several nonprofit boards, including the NFL-players association and the national policy board of the National Center for Missing & Exploited Children.

 Casey Schurman, is a teacher at Bollman Bridge Elementary school.
 She serves as board member for Pathways, is the Chair of the Oriole Advocate’s fundraising committee, and volunteers for the Ravens Punt, Pass, Kick program.